global-121/tyknid-android/README.md

 - Start the emulator
 - run test.sh in tyknid-android folder
-- Keep an eye on logcat to check the output from.
+- Keep an eye on logcat to check the output from the app.